dmerejkowsky/blog/content/en/post/0107-classes-suck.md

 And that's where classes have failed us.
 This `stopped` boolean does not help *at all* making the test pass.

 We tried and model the real world in our class but it was useless.
-And the we realize that there's no so such thing as a "boolean" in the real world.
+And then we realize that there's no so such thing as a "boolean" in the real world.
 In the real world, robots have LEDs that are turned on or turned off!

 # Making the test about reboot pass - second try